fingerprintjs/blog-indexeddb-safari-leaks-demo/README.md

 For authenticated visitors the demo can leak Google User IDs and profile pictures (if set).

-The supported browsers are Safari 15 on macOS, and all browsers on iOS and iPadOS 15.
+The affected browsers are Safari 15 on macOS, and all browsers on iOS and iPadOS 15.
 Other browsers and platforms are not affected.

 Read the [article](https://fingerprintjs.com/blog) for more information.